CivIF/civif.github.io/docs/constitution/index.md

    4. Senators may abstain from voting.
 Abstentions disqualify the Senator from the vote, lowering the total amount of votes needed to pass or fail.
 6. The Senate reserves the right to overturn any decision made by the Chancellor and/or Vice Chancellor by a two-thirds (⅔) vote, and it has supremacy over the Chancellor and Vice Chancellor to enact decisions if a two-thirds (⅔) majority of votes support it.
 7. Senators must:
-   1. Be a citizen of the Imperial Federation.
+   1. Be a primary citizen of the Imperial Federation.
+      1. Imperial citizens who are primary citizens of allied states may hold the office if granted an exception by the Sovereign.
+      2. Imperial citizens may be indefinitely barred from holding the office if considered a primary citizen of a foreign state, at the request of the Sovereign or Chancellor, and with judiciary approval.
+The Senate may overturn this decision with a majority vote.
    2. Be a primary citizen of the state they represent.
    3. Act in the best interest of the Imperial Federation.
    4. Avoid using their position or powers for personal gain.